-4. Thirty-five percent of employees said they'd look for a new job if they do not receive a pay raise in the next year.
+10. Thirty-five percent of employees said they'd look for a new job if they did not receive a pay raise in the next year.

-Research by Glassdoor states that 35 percent of employees are unsatisfied with their salary — enough that they'd be willing to go through a job hunt over it.
-Anyone who's ever gone on a job hunt is probably aware that it's no small undertaking.
+Research by Glassdoor states that 35 percent of employees are so unsatisfied with their salary that they're willing to start a job search over it.

 In a case where salary offers are equal (or close), the company with the strongest culture will nearly always win.
-Culture is an incredible retention tool, but in this case, it's a matter of basic table stakes.
+Culture is an incredible retention driver, but only if you're already keeping up with basic table stakes.

-If your organization is not willing or able to maintain salary parity, it can't expect to stay in the game forever.
+If your organization is not willing or able to maintain salary parity, it can't expect to compete for talent effectively.
 This is especially true in regards to employees with highly valuable skills.

 Another recent study from Glassdoor shows that over half of American employees have a high level of confidence that they'd be able to find a job at the same level within six months or less if they quit, were fired, or were laid off.